przemekjoniec/Ebookly/README.md

-An online store website created for a needed school project, the site includes the mosaic such as adding, modifying and deleting products as Admin, buying, adding to cart, adding to favorites, products from the site.
-It is possible to create accounts and log into them.
+An online store site created for a school project, the site includes elements such as adding, modifying and deleting products as Admin, buying, adding to cart, adding to favorites, products from the site as Customer.
+It is possible to create accounts and log in to them.
 The site has a database.
 <br>
 Here's what the site looks like:
 <br>